Canada police begin clearing protesters blocking key U.S.-Canada bridge | Law-Order

 Canadian police began clearing protesters blocking a key bridge linking Canada and the United States on Saturday, more than 12 hours after a court order came into effect that ended a blockade that had snarled international trade.

 "We urge all demonstrators to act lawfully & peacefully," Windsor Police said in a Twitter post, asking commuters to avoid the areas affected by the demonstrations.
-Police in black uniforms with yellow vests moved behind the protesters' vehicles, forming a line across the bridge entrance and yelling at protesters to move.
-The number of demonstrators had thinned from about 200 on Friday night to roughly two dozen early Saturday.
+Police in black uniforms with yellow vests moved behind the protesters' vehicles and, accompanied by police cruisers, slowly advanced on protesters, pushing them back from the bridge entrance.
+The number of demonstrators had thinned to roughly two dozen early on Saturday from about 200 on Friday night.

-Protesters closest to the bridge were seen moving back peacefully.
+"We are opening up this intersection to traffic.
+If you fail to comply with our instructions you will be arrested," police told the crowd via a loudspeaker.
+Protesters were seen moving back in a noisy but peaceful retreat, dismantling tents and barbecues.

 The "Freedom Convoy" protests, started in the capital Ottawa by Canadian truckers opposing a vaccinate-or-quarantine mandate for cross-border drivers, entered its 16th day on Saturday.
+Canadian police have said the protests have been partly funded by U.S. supporters and Ontario froze funds donated via one U.S. platform, GiveSendGo, on Thursday.
+Toronto-Dominion Bank has frozen two personal bank accounts into which C$1.4 million ($1.1 million) had been deposited in support of the protesters, a spokesperson said on Saturday.

 More protests are expected on Saturday.
 East of Ottawa, people were expected to gather in Fredericton in the province of New Brunswick for a weekend demonstration.
 Local police said officers were stationed at entrances to the city to ensure traffic can flow freely.
 The financial capital Toronto was also bracing for a second weekend of protests.
 A convoy of motorists in the United States is planning to head to the waterfront in Port Huron, Michigan, in support of protesters in Canada.
 Another U.S. group said two separate vehicle convoys will converge this weekend at the Peace Bridge, another U.S.-Canadian border crossing in Buffalo, New York.